The author is a guitarist and bassist with over 35 years of experience as a musician.

 Les Paul Standard Plus Top PRO

 If you are looking for a Les Paul for the long haul, this is the instrument.
-It is one of the best guitars in the world around $500, and worth considering for beginners who know they are going to take this guitar thing seriously.
+It is one of the best guitars in the world for intermediate players, and worth considering for beginners who know they are going to take this guitar thing seriously.

 Guitar World Reviews the Epiphone Les Paul Standard PlusTop PRO